Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Implementation Details

-Extending Dynamic Guidance to DDPM is straightforward.
-We describe the algorithm in Algorithm~\ref{alg:ddpm_dg}.
-In the main paper we employed DDIM as it is the more practical for sampling from models with complexity larger than the toy 2D Gaussian setting.
+We describe the algorithm using DDPM in Algorithm~\ref{alg:ddpm_dg}.
+In the main paper, we employed DDIM (Algorithm~\ref{alg:ddim}) as it is the more practical sampling algorithm for models larger than the toy 2D Gaussian setting.